StarGate01/ykhmac-uchost/README.md

 ### Standalone library

 The `ykhmac` library is available on PlatformIO at (TBA).
 It requires the [cryptosuite2](https://github.com/daknuett/cryptosuite2) and [tiny-AES-c](https://github.com/kokke/tiny-AES-c) libraries.
 Both the library and its dependencies are agnostic of any frameworks or hardware platforms.
-Instead, the user is required to implement various interfaces.
+Instead, the user is required to implement various interfaces:

-A data exchange function using the correct driver library for the NFC hardware used:
+A data exchange function using the correct driver library for the NFC hardware used.

 ```cpp
 /**